 Background and Commentary.
 The executive branch delivers critical services to the judiciary, including space, security, personnel and retirement services, and more.
 In addition, the executive branch develops and implements policies and procedures that affect the administration of justice.
-This strategy focuses on enhancing the ability of the judiciary to provide input to the Department of Justice and others regarding proposed actions and policies that affect the administration of justice.
+The executive branch is also a source of financial reporting requirements for government-wide financial activity.
+The judiciary's ongoing efforts to transform financial reporting, enhance the judiciary's internal controls programs, and strengthen the integrity of judiciary financial data, provide tangible assurance to judiciary officials, oversight bodies, taxpayers, and others for whom the judiciary holds money in trust.
+This strategy focuses on enhancing the ability of the judiciary to provide input and information to its executive branch partners.

-Goal 6.2a: Improve communications and working relationships with the executive branch to facilitate greater consideration of policy changes and other solutions that will improve the administration of justice.
+Goal 7.2a: Improve communications and working relationships with the executive branch to facilitate greater consideration of policy changes and other solutions that will improve the administration of justice.